 For treatment, stop any activities that are aggravating the problem.
 Rest and ice the foot frequently.
 We may recommend that you consider taking anti-inflammatory medications to reduce pain and inflammation.
 When you are active, make sure you wear soft-soled shoes with low heels.
 We might suggest some padding in form of felt or foam cushioning under the ball of your foot.
 For a more advanced procedure, we can try steroid injections directly applied to the area.

 Fractures of the sesamoid bones will require a brace or special shoe to immobilize the area.
 We might tape your toe and also give you a pad or custom orthotics to cushion the joint.
 In some cases, surgery will be necessary.

-If you have tried every conservative treatment without improvement of the condition, call Victoria Melhuish, DPM for help with your Sesamoiditis.
-To make an appointment, call Sierra Foot & Ankle at (775) 783-8037.
-You can also reach us in Carson City or Gardnerville, Nevada and also on Facebook, Google+, and Pinterest!
+If you have tried every conservative treatment without improvement of the condition, call Victoria Melhuish, DPM for help with your sesamoiditis.
+To make an appointment with us in Carson City, call Sierra Foot & Ankle at (775) 783-8037.